 - Choose flowers that are allergy-free.
 Make sure you don’t irritate your patient, hospital staff, and medical personnel with overly perfumed flowers.
 Opt for hypoallergenic blooms instead to help keep allergens at day.

 - Choose flowers that are bright and happy.
 Cheerful, colorful blooms will dress up any drab hospital room, making it a more pleasant environment for recovery.
-They will also be likely to boost your recipient’s spirits, encouraging them on to wellness.
-We can’t think of anything more cheerful than the yellow asters, roses, sunflowers, and Viking mums in our Golden Harvest Bouquet.
+They will also be likely to boost your recipient’s spirits, encouraging them to wellness.

 - Choose flowers in smaller arrangements.
 Instead of overwhelming a tight, cramped hospital room with a larger arrangement, opt for a compact design that will not interfere with medical equipment or the doctors and nurses.